e-zz/MixTex-OCR-WebRebuild/README.md

 pip install -r requirements.txt
 ```

 To get Typst output, ensure `pandoc` is installed and accessible in your environment.
-For example, verify by running
+You can follow [the Pandoc installation guide](https://pandoc.org/installing.html) and verify by running

 ```
 pandoc -v